-The MOH recommends use of chlorhexidine for cord care as a replacement for other cord care practices in order to improve neonatal health and reduce neonatal deaths.
-WHO recommends 7.1% chlorhexidine digluconate for cord care and has added it to the essential medicines list.
-Recent community-level randomized controlled trials in Bangladesh, Nepal, and Pakistan have shown that applying a 7.1% chlorhexidine digluconate to the umbilical cord saves lives (Mullany et al., 2006; Soofi et al., 2012).
-Across the three countries, data from over 54,000 newborns showed an aggregate 23% reduction in neonatal mortality (not including deaths in the first few hours of life) and a 68% reduction in severe infections for the chlorhexidine intervention groups.
-These are some of the largest effect sizes seen in any neonatal intervention (UN Commission Report, 2012).
-It is estimated that chlorhexidine has the potential to reduce overall newborn mortality risk by up to 18%, resulting in over half a million newborn lives saved (UN Commission Report, 2012; Hodgins, 2013).
+The MoH recommends use of chlorhexidine for cord care as a replacement for other cord care practices in order to improve neonatal health and reduce neonatal deaths.
+WHO recommends 7.1 percent chlorhexidine digluconate for cord care and has added it to the EML.
+Recent community-level randomized controlled trials in Bangladesh, Nepal and Pakistan, have shown that applying a 7.1 percent chlorhexidine digluconate to the umbilical cord saves lives (Mullany et al., 2006; Soofi et al., 2012).
+Across the three countries, data from over 54,000 newborns showed an aggregate 23 percent reduction in neonatal mortality (not including deaths in the first few hours of life) and a 68 percent reduction in severe infections for the chlorhexidine intervention groups.
+These are some of the largest effect sizes seen in any neonatal intervention (UNCoLSC, 2012).
+It is estimated that chlorhexidine has the potential to reduce overall newborn mortality risk by up to 18 percent, resulting in over half a million newborn lives saved (Hodgins et al., 2013; UNCoLSC, 2012).
 Drug sellers in many communities are successfully supplying chlorhexidine for cord care.
 Helping save newborn lives in this way improves relationships with the community.

 Key messages for retailers and social marketing should emphasize the sales potential as well as the benefits to the community.
+Examples of key messages include:

 - Too many newborns get very sick or die because of neonatal sepsis and cord stump infection. - Chlorhexidine for cord care is an inexpensive gel or liquid applied to the cord stump daily [or as recommended by the MOH] to protect the newborn from infection. - Strong latent demand exists for something safe and effective to apply to the umbilical cord stump.
-You can help stimulate and meet that demand by promoting the use of chlorhexidine. - WHO, the MOH, and physicians now recommend 7.1% chlorhexidine digluconate delivering 4% chlorhexidine to prevent cord infection.
-This is the only concentration of chlorhexidine recommended for cord care.
+You can help stimulate and meet that demand by promoting the use of chlorhexidine. - WHO, the MoH and physicians now recommend 7.1 percent chlorhexidine digluconate (delivering 4 percent chlorhexidine) to prevent cord infection.
+This is the only concentration of chlorhexidine recommended for cord care. - Chlorhexidine for cord care is inexpensive to retailers, has a long shelf life and does not require refrigeration.

-- Chlorhexidine for cord care is inexpensive to retailers, has a long shelf life, and does not require refrigeration. - Studies have shown that women and families are willing to pay a reasonable price for chlorhexidine for cord care since they value its life-saving effects. - Chlorhexidine for cord care is safer and more effective than other substances applied to the cord in your community, including other antiseptics.
-Families in many communities are now using chlorhexidine for cord care instead of other substances such as methylated spirits, breast milk, oils, and pastes, and more babies there are surviving because of it. - Counsel women that using chlorhexidine for cord care will protect the cord from infection and that chlorhexidine should be applied shortly after birth (and, where the MOH has designated multiply day application, daily at home). - Counsel women that using chlorhexidine for cord care might make it take a day or two longer for the cord stump to fall off, which is normal.
+- Studies have shown that women and families are willing to pay a reasonable price for chlorhexidine for cord care since they value its life-saving effects. - Chlorhexidine for cord care is safer and more effective than other substances applied to the cord in your community, including other antiseptics.
+Families in many communities are now using chlorhexidine for cord care instead of other substances such as methylated spirits, breast milk, oils and pastes, and more babies there are surviving because of it. - Counsel women that using chlorhexidine for cord care will protect the cord from infection and that chlorhexidine should be applied shortly after birth (and, where the MoH has designated multiple day application, daily at home). - Counsel women that using chlorhexidine for cord care might mean it will take a day or two longer for the cord stump to fall off, which is normal.
 Help them practice explaining this to their male partner and other family members. - As more babies in your area survive because of chlorhexidine, demand for chlorhexidine for cord care will increase. - Market chlorhexidine for cord care alongside clean birth kits for an easy sell that also benefits families and the community. - Consider working with TBAs to get chlorhexidine for cord care to more expectant mothers in time for delivery.